General meaning

 ⌄

-In the field of work, it may involve the end of a contract, a position eliminated, an early departure, or an abandoned project.
-The Crossroads indicate that this closure forces you to consider several directions: retraining, relocating, accepting a transition, or refusing certain options that do not respect you.
+In the realm of work, it may involve the end of a contract, a position being eliminated, an early departure, or an abandoned project.
+The crossroads indicate that this closure compels you to consider several directions: retraining, relocating, accepting a transition, or rejecting certain options that do not honor you.
 The tension lies in the fear of emptiness in the face of the obligation to choose a new path.

 Money and material security